abhinavxd/youtube-live-chat-downloader/README.md

 # youtube-live-chat-downloader

-Fetches Youtube live chat messages without any authentication
+Fetches Youtube live chat messages with no authentication required.

 ## How does it work?
 The request for fetching live chat is created by parsing the HTML content.